-In April 2007, May 2017 and June 2019, the Company established Jingdong Century, Xi'an Jingxundi and Beijing Jingdong Jiankang Co., Ltd. ("Jingdong Jiankang") as wholly foreign-owned enterprises in the PRC, respectively.
-In April 2007, September 2010, August 2015, June 2017 and June 2019, Jingdong 360, Jiangsu Yuanzhou, Jingdong Bangneng, Xi'an Jingdong Xincheng and Suqian Jingdong Tianning Jiankang Technology Co., Ltd. ("Suqian Jingdong Tianning") were incorporated in the PRC, respectively.
+In April 2007, May 2017, March 2019 and June 2019, the Company established Jingdong Century, Xi'an Jingxundi, Jiangsu Huiji and Beijing Jingdong Jiankang Co., Ltd. ("Jingdong Jiankang") as wholly foreign-owned enterprises in the PRC, respectively.
+In April 2007, September 2010, August 2015, June 2017, June 2019 and June 2020, Jingdong 360, Jiangsu Yuanzhou, Jingdong Bangneng, Xi'an Jingdong Xincheng, Suqian Jingdong Tianning Jiankang Technology Co., Ltd. ("Suqian Jingdong Tianning") and Suqian Juhe were incorporated in the PRC, respectively.
 The paid-in capital of each of these entities was funded by the Company, and they were established to facilitate the Group's operation and business expansion plans and comply with the PRC laws and regulations which prohibit or restrict foreign ownership of the companies where the PRC operating licenses are required.
-By entering into a series of agreements, Jingdong 360, Jiangsu Yuanzhou and Jingdong Bangneng became VIEs of Jingdong Century, Xi'an Jingdong Xincheng became a VIE of Xi'an Jingxundi and Suqian Jingdong Tianning became a VIE of Jingdong Jiankang.
-Consequently, Jingdong Century became the primary beneficiary of Jingdong 360, Jiangsu Yuanzhou and Jingdong Bangneng, Xi'an Jingxundi became the primary beneficiary of Xi'an Jingdong Xincheng and Jingdong Jiankang became the primary beneficiary of Xi'an Jingdong Xincheng and Jingdong Jiankang became the subsidiary of Xi'an Jingdong Xincheng and changed from the Company's subsidiary to the Company's consolidated VIE's subsidiary.
+By entering into a series of agreements, Jingdong 360, Jiangsu Yuanzhou and Jingdong Bangneng became VIEs of Jingdong Century, Xi'an Jingdong Xincheng became a VIE of Xi'an Jingxundi, Suqian Jingdong Tianning became a VIE of Jingdong Jiankang and Suqian Juhe became a VIE of Jiangsu Huiji.
+Consequently, Jingdong Century became the primary beneficiary of Jingdong 360, Jiangsu Yuanzhou and Jingdong Bangneng, Xi'an Jingxundi became the primary beneficiary of Xi'an Jingdong Xincheng, Jingdong Jiankang became the primary beneficiary of Suqian Juhe.